HeroBrine1st/E621/README.md

 Releases are available [here](https://github.com/HeroBrine1st/E621/releases).

+This application is released under GNU GPLv3 (see [LICENSE](LICENSE) and [NOTICE](NOTICE)).

 # Features

 TL;DR you can browse, search and save ("Favorite" button) posts and view wiki.
 This client is mostly read-only.

+- View posts
+    - All formats except Adobe Flash
+      Parity with website is kept on best-effort basis, usually after someone encounters new format
+    - Zoom images
+    - View max resolution file
+    - Post listing supports staggered grid better than one on website as unstable feature
-- [x] Search posts
+- Search posts
-    * [x] Search by arbitrary tags
+    * Search by arbitrary tags: fancy UI and raw query support (toggleable in topbar while on search screen)
-        * You can use ``~`` (OR), ``-`` (NOT) and meta-tags (for example, ``type:png``), as tags sent to the API almost as is.
-Underscores are hidden and instead replaced with spaces in UI.
-    * [x] UI to sort search results (`order` meta-tag)
+    * UI to sort search results (`order` meta-tag)
-    * [x] UI to filter by rating (safe-questionable-explicit)
+    * UI to filter by rating (safe-questionable-explicit)
-    * [x] UI to filter by file type
+    * UI to filter by post type
-    * [x] Search favourites
+    * Search favourites
-        * [x] Server-side
+        * Server-side
         * [ ] Local
     * [ ] "Micro-search" (fast local search through current results)
-  * [x] Pools support
+    * Pools support
-- [x] Safe mode on (probably) every screen with images, enabled by default with disclaimer on disable.
+- Safe mode on (probably) every screen with images, enabled by default with disclaimer on disable.
-- [x] Autocomplete tags
+- Autocomplete tags
-- [x] Authorization by API key
+- Authorization by API key (auth by login/password is not provided by API thus not planned)
-  - ~~Authorization by regular username and password~~ failed to circumvent CSRF despite having no browser sandboxing :-/ For that reason, this feature is no longer planned.
-- [x] Blacklisting
+- Blacklisting, with pretty basic query filtering (should be enough for most)
+  It fetches blacklist from website on first auth, but there's no synchronisation.
     - [ ] Fancy UI to configure blacklist
-    - [x] Support for extended syntax (still incubating)
 - [ ] Hiding posts at the click of button
-- [x] Favorites
+- Favorites
-    * [x] Add and remove
+    * Add and remove
-    * [x] View
+    * View
-- [x] Post screen
+- Post screen
-    * [x] Comments
+    * Comments
-        * [x] Read
+        * Read
-            * [x] Basic formatting (bold, italic, quotes)
+            * Basic formatting (bold, italic, quotes)
-            * [ ] Advanced formatting (sub/sup, colors, inline post previews, links)
+            * [ ] Advanced formatting (sub/sup, colours, inline post previews, links)
-    * [x] Tags
+    * Tags
-        * [x] Add to/exclude from search
+        * Add to/exclude from search
-        * [x] View wiki
+        * View wiki
-            * [x] Formatting (the same as in comments)
+            * Formatting (the same as in comments)
-- [x] Up/down score
+- Up/down score
-- [x] Basic SOCKS5 proxy support. **WARNING**: it *will* fall back to direct connection if proxy is unreachable in any way
+- (Deprecated, unsupported and likely broken) Basic SOCKS5 proxy support. **WARNING**: it *will* fall back to direct connection if proxy is unreachable in any way
-    - [ ] Preference to control fall back behavior
+    - [ ] Preference to control fall back behaviour

-## File types supported

-- [x] JPG
-- [x] PNG
-- [x] GIF
-- [x] WEBM
-- [x] MP4
-- SWF - can't be supported

-# License

-This application is released under GNU GPLv3 (see [LICENSE](LICENSE) and [NOTICE](NOTICE)).
-The used libraries are released under different licenses, mostly Apache 2.0 and some under BSD 3-clause and MIT License.

-If you found any violation of your copyright, contact HeroBrine1st Erquilenne.
-See details below.

-# Contact

-To directly contact me, HeroBrine1st Erquilenne:

-1. Make an issue - optional, but it will speed up my answer and so highly recommended, as I don't check email inbox every day.
-2. Write to project-e621-android@herobrine1st.ru - be advised that I will respond you from other email address as this address is a proxy address (I'm just too lazy to set up a proper e-mail server).

-Note that this email address is not for bugs, feature requests and anything that can be discussed publicly.
-Use Github Issues instead.

-P.s.
-(If you're curious) I use email on own domain primarily to protect from spammers: that is, I can easily block spam and know which site leaked my email, potentially improving my security by detecting leaks before they get into public, for example, when only addresses are got to spammers and remaining data is still being processed.